-The Port is actively engaged in regional economic development efforts.
-As part of its mission to support industrial development, Port Panama City works closely with the Bay Economic Development Agency, and Florida’s Great Northwest to support the expansion of existing industries, and attract new industrial and distribution companies to the region.
-The port has developed a modern Intermodal Distribution Center (IDC) to promote warehousing and distribution services, transloading of bulk commodities between truck and rail, and provide shovel- ready sites for new industries.
-The Intermodal Distribution Center is centrally located fifteen miles north of the Port’s East and West Terminals and is strategically connected to US HWY 231, the main truck route connecting Panama City to I-10 and I-65.
-Direct rail service to CSX and Norfolk Southern is provided via the Bay Line Railroad.
+The port is actively engaged in regional economic development efforts, working closely with the Bay County Economic Development Alliance and Florida’s Great Northwest.
+As part of its commitment to attract manufacturing and distribution companies to the region, the port developed a modern Intermodal Distribution Center (IDC) to promote warehousing and distribution services, provide facilities for the transfer of bulk and neo-bulk commodities between rail and truck, and provide a portfolio of improved industrial sites for new industries.
+These sites are shovel-ready, rail-served, and ready to attract additional manufacturing and distribution companies to the region.
+The IDC is strategically located fifteen miles inland from both port terminals, connected to US HWY 231, the main truck corridor connecting Panama City to I-10 and I-65, and direct rail service to CSX and Norfolk Southern is provided by the Bay Line Railroad.

 Goals & Objectives